binance-chain/docs-site/docs/smart-chain/validator/cross-chain-transfer.md

 txValue = (amount + RelayFee)/1e18
 ```

-The current `RelayFee` is 0.01BNB.
+The current `RelayFee` is at least 0.01BNB.

 The initial miniRelayFee is 1e16.
 It can be changed by on-chain governance